To reach MCCN Safety and Security, call:

 Missing Student Policy

-If a member of the MCCN community has reason to believe that a MCCN student who lives in the resident apartments has been missing for 24 hours or has missed three consecutive days of classes without any known reason or response, they should immediately contact the Director of Compliance and Safety, who will then make cotact with following administrators as necessary:
+If a member of the MCCN community knows of an MCCN student has missed three consecutive days of classes without any known reason or response, they should immediately contact the Director of Compliance and Safety, who will then make cotact with following administrators as necessary:

 - Director, Compliance and Safety, 614-234-2341